-A tummy tuck, also known as abdominoplasty, offers a solution for women and men with excess skin and loose muscles in the abdominal area.
-Through surgical removal of excess skin and retightening of the tissue encasing the abdominal muscles, I can help my patients achieve a firmer, flatter abdomen.
+Our Newport Beach tummy tuck, also known as abdominoplasty, is a plastic surgery procedure that offers a solution for women and men with excess skin and loose muscles in the abdominal area.
+Through surgical removal of excess skin and retightening of the tissue encasing the abdominal muscles, this procedure can help you achieve a firmer, flatter, tauter abdomen.

 Like a tummy tuck, liposuction can also be used to slim down the waistline, which is one reason why so many patients are confused about the differences between the two procedures.
 Although both lipo and a tummy tuck are body contouring surgeries, liposuction can only remove fat and cannot help with loose skin or repair separated muscles.
 A tummy tuck does include the removal of extra skin along with fatty tissue, on top of tightening both skin and muscle.
 A tummy tuck is a much more involved surgery compared to liposuction, although either procedure can deliver positive results in the right candidate.

 In many cases, stretch marks that are visible on the front of the tummy and below the belly button may be removed during a tummy tuck.
 However, the question of whether this will occur depends primarily on the location of your stretch marks before surgery.
-Stretch marks that are present on the skin that is excised during your abdominoplasty will be permanently removed, while those that are visible on the sides of your abdomen or above your belly button will likely remain, although they may be shifted in position somewhat.
-The improvement of stretch marks can vary greatly among different individuals, although I can discuss the issue in more detail with you when we have a chance to meet in person.
+Stretch marks present on skin that is excised during your abdominoplasty are removed, while those that are visible on the sides of your abdomen or above your belly button will likely remain, although they may be shifted in position somewhat.
+The improvement of stretch marks can vary greatly among different individuals.
+Dr. Savalia can discuss the issue in more detail with you during your consultation.

-Your initial consultation at my Newport Beach or Fullerton offices in Orange County will mostly consist of us getting to know each other so I can better understand your goals for abdominoplasty and what kind of hopes you have about your results.
-I’ll also examine your abdomen to determine the amount of skin laxity present and whether your abdominal muscles have separated.
-Finally, we’ll talk about the benefits and risks associated with a tummy tuck, and I’ll give you more information about what to expect during your surgery and recovery.
+Your initial consultation at Newport Beach Center for Plastic Surgery in Orange County will mostly consist of you and Dr. Savalia getting to know each other so he can better understand your goals for an abdominoplasty and what you hope to see in your results.
+He will also examine your abdomen to determine the amount of skin laxity present and whether your abdominal muscles have separated.
+Finally, you will talk about the benefits and risks associated with a tummy tuck, and he will give you more information about what to expect during your surgery and recovery.

 You should notice a difference immediately after surgery, although you’ll also see some initial swelling.
-You’ll most likely feel some discomfort at first, particularly along your incision, although this can typically be improved with some oral medication.
-I may ask you to wear a special compression garment to help your body conform to its new contours, as well as control swelling and keep you more comfortable.
-I take care to place your incision low enough that it can be hidden by normal clothing, underwear and swimsuits.
+You will most likely feel some discomfort at first, particularly along your incision, although this can be improved with some oral medication.
+Dr. Savalia may ask you to wear a special compression garment to help your body conform to its new contours, to control swelling, and to help keep you more comfortable.
+He takes care to place your incision low enough that it is covered by normal clothing, underwear, and swimsuits.
 You should have a good idea of your new shape after several weeks, and final results should be visible by six months after surgery.